Karol-Wisniewski/flask-neo4j/README.md

-# API using flask in Python, connecting to Docker Neo4J instance
+# API using flask in Python, connecting to Docker Neo4J container

 API description: